-- (a) a First or Second Class Honours (2:1) Degree, or equivalent award, in Green Media or a related subject, and/or, - (b) appropriate research or professional experience, which can be verified by evidence of achievement.
-This includes, for example, research related experience in the media/cultural industries, environmental organisations or groups, as an artist or media practitioner, or work for a government organisation, NGO, arts studio, museum etc.
+(a) a First or Upper Second Class Honours (2:1) Degree, or equivalent award, in Sociology or a related subject, and/or,

+(b) appropriate research or professional experience, which can be verified by evidence of achievement.
+This might include, for example, research-related experience in a government organisation, NGO, campaign group, charitable trust, or in social policy, education, welfare etc.